 Express NOA is a service provided by the Canada Revenue Agency (CRA) that delivers your notice of assessment (NOA) directly into the certified tax software you used to prepare your return.
 With this service, you’ll be able to see your NOA in the tax software after you NETFILE your return.

-Note: In order to access the Express NOA service, you’ll need to be a user of one of our paid packages (Assistance or Protection) in H&R Block 2017 Online tax software or a user of our H&R Block 2017 Download tax software.
+Note: In order to access the Express NOA service, you’ll need to be a user of one of our paid packages (Assistance or Protection) in H&R Block 2017 Online tax software.

 You must be registered for the CRA My Account and signed up with their Online Mail service to request your NOA through Express NOA.
 If this is your first year filing a tax return, you won’t be able to use Express NOA.
 As mentioned, using the the Express NOA feature requires that you’re registered for My Account – something you can’t do until you’ve had at least one return assessed by the CRA.